 How do you eat at restaurants when there aren’t any high chairs if you are traveling without a travel high chair?
 Here are your options:

 - Find a restaurant providing high chairs.
+Not always possible.

 - Hold your baby or toddler on your lap during the meal.
-I don’t know about you, but I don’t enjoy trying to eat while holding a wiggly baby or getting food in my hair.
+I don’t know about you, but I don’t enjoy trying to eat while holding a wiggly baby who’s getting food in my hair.

 - Use a stroller that has a snack tray.
 Not all restaurants will have the space to accommodate a stroller.

-- Use our baby travel hack and attached your baby or toddler to the seat with your baby carrier.
+- Use our baby travel hack and attach your baby or toddler to the seat with your baby carrier.
 Or travel with the Onya Baby NexStep baby carrier that has a built in travel high chair.

 See all our recommended baby carriers for travel.